alikins/Alikins-rack-plugins/README.md

 And perhaps most importantly, it can be used to do almost random output and make weird noises.

+### ColorPanel

+A CV controlled RGB/HSL color "blank" panel.

+Supports selectable input ranges (0V to 10V or -5V to 5V) via right click context menu The color input mode is also selectable via the context menu.

+Module is resizable.

 ### BigMuteButton

 A big mute button.